 - a note of a Public Administration Committee conference in October 2003.

-The second approach would be a new constitutional settlement - in which the relationship between civil servants and Ministers is supposed to be one of mutual interdependence, with Ministers providing authority and officials providing expertise, and 'speaking truth unto power'.
-Ministers would in future no longer be held to account for the wide range of expertise-based decisions which are now taken by government.
-Instead, there would be explicit recognition that Ministers are responsible and accountable only for establishing the Government’s strategy (with some support from a small ‘cabinet’ including relevant experts, a few civil servants and others with relevant skills) whilst the civil service is responsible and accountable for providing advice, consultation, communication and execution.
+The second approach would be a new constitutional settlement.
+Ministers would no longer be held to account for the wide range of expertise-based decisions which are now taken by government.
+Instead, there would be explicit recognition that Ministers are responsible and accountable only for establishing the Government’s strategy (with some support from a small ‘cabinet’ including relevant experts, a few civil servants and others with relevant skills) whilst the civil service would be responsible and accountable for providing advice, consultation, communication and execution.

 The third approach would be more incremental – but would still address a good number of far-reaching questions, including the following: